subquery/subql/docs/datasources/moonbeam.md

 # Moonbeam

-We provide a custom data source processor for Moonbeam EVM.
-This offers a simple way to filter and handle EVM activity on Moonbeam networks.
+We provide a custom data source processor for Moonbeam's and Moonriver's EVM.
+This offers a simple way to filter and index both EVM and Substrate activity on Moonbeam's networks within a single SubQuery project.

+Supported networks:
+- Moonbeam
+- Moonriver
+- Moonbase Alpha

 ## Getting started

 1. Add the custom data source as a dependency `yarn add @subql/contract-processors`
 2. Add a custom data source as described below
 3. Add handlers for the custom data source to your code

+**You can also refer to the [basic ERC20 example project](https://github.com/subquery/subql-starter/tree/moonriver-ds) with an event and call handler.**

 ## Data Source Spec